Barbershop Websites: 20 Design Examples (2026)

 Award winner expanding into loctician services

 Kutinfed won the Dallas Observer Reader’s Choice for Best Barbershop and positions itself as a no-waiting barbershop for busy professionals.
 The 3-step booking process (select service, select barber, select time) through Appointy is designed for speed.
-Walk-ins are welcome too, but the on-time appointment promise is the differentiator for the professional crowd.
+Walk-ins are welcome too, but the on-time appointment promise is what appeals to the professional crowd.

 The recent expansion into loctician services broadens the customer base beyond traditional fades and cuts.
-The copy is confident: “coldest fades in the game.”
-The vibe is young, hip, and professional.
+The copy leans into personality: “coldest fades in the game.”

 Appointy showed Cloudflare bot verification during our testing, adding friction to the booking flow.
 A direct-embed scheduling widget would remove that barrier.